RezaTaheri01/game-store/README.md

 # Game Store Website

-This repository hosts the source code for [reza-taheri.ir](https://reza-taheri.ir), a website built using Django.
-The site serves as a gaming store.
+This repository hosts the source code of [reza-taheri.ir](https://reza-taheri.ir)(temporary unavailable) a website built using Django, The site serves as a gaming store.

 ![Prince of Persia](https://github.com/user-attachments/assets/adc80554-142e-46a8-a94a-1a7534d25ad1)